oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} <a name="arg">Function Arguments</a>
 Function arguments represent only the explicit function arguments that are within "brackets" e.g. func(arg1, arg2, ...).
-- Use ${x}FunctionSetArgumentValue to setup arguments for a function dispatch.
+- Use ::${x}FunctionSetArgumentValue to setup arguments for a function dispatch.
 - The EncodeDispatchFunction command will make a copy the function arguments to send to the device.
 - Function arguments can be updated at anytime and used across multiple dispatches.